nebulastream/nebulastream/docs/design/20241011_source_redesign.md

 ## Threads
 There are two naive threading models to manage data ingestion:
 1. Single-threaded I/O that switches between all connections/sources
-2. A single thread per connection/source (as currently implemented in NES)
+2. A thread per connection/source (as currently implemented in NES)

 The former leads to serial execution, limiting throughput.
 The latter leads to a lot of overhead in the case of very large numbers of connections/queries and therefore to a term called *oversubscription* of the CPU.